-Impact and Mitigation Measure USACE.
+Impact and Mitigation Measure Applicability to the Project USACE.
 The use of an authorized Nationwide Permit or issuance of an individual permit requires the project Applicant to demonstrate compliance with the USACE's Final Compensatory Mitigation Rule.
 The USACE reviews projects to ensure environmental impacts to aquatic resources are avoided or minimized as much as possible.
 Consistent with the administration's performance standard of "no net loss of wetlands" a USACE permit may require a project proponent to restore, establish, enhance or preserve other aquatic resources in order to replace those affected by the proposed project.
 This compensatory mitigation process seeks to replace the loss of existing aquatic resource functions and area.
 Project proponents required to complete mitigation are encouraged to use a watershed approach and watershed planning information.
-The new rule establishes performance standards, sets timeframes for decision making, and to the possible, establishes equivalent requirements and standards for the three sources of compensatory mitigation: Permittee-responsible mitigation

-- Contribution of in-kind in-lieu fees

-- Use of in-kind mitigation bank credits

-- Where avoidance is determined to be infeasible and

-- d) Where avoidance is determined to be infeasible and proposed projects' impacts exceed an existing Nationwide Permit (NWP) and/or California SWRCB-certified NWP, or applicable County Special Area Management Plan (SAMP), the lead agency should provide USACE and SWRCB (where applicable) an alternative analysis consistent with the Least Environmentally Damaging Practicable Alternatives in this order of priorities:
+The new rule establishes performance standards, sets timeframes for decision making, and to the extent possible, establishes equivalent requirements and standards for the three sources of compensatory mitigation: Permittee-responsible mitigation Contribution of in-kind in-lieu fees Use of in-kind mitigation bank credits - Where avoidance is determined to be n, infeasible and d) Where avoidance is determined to be infeasible and proposed projects' impacts exceed an existing Nationwide Permit (NWP) and/or California SWRCB-certified NWP, or applicable County Special Area Management Plan (SAMP), the lead agency should provide USACE and SWRCB (where applicable) an alternative analysis consistent with the Least Environmentally Damaging Practicable Alternatives in this order of priorities: Avoidance Impact Minimization On-site alternatives Off-site alternatives Off-site alternatives e) Require review of construction drawings by a C) certified wetland delineator as part of each project-specific environmental analysis to determine whether aquatic resources will be affected and, if necessary, perform formal wetland delineation. - BIO-4 Interfere substantially with the movement of Not Applicable.
+See consistency analysis for PMM ive resident or migratory fish or wildlife species or BIO-1, PMM BIO-2, and PMM BIO-3 under Impacts with es tablished native resident or migratory wildlife BIO-1, BIO-2, and BIO-3, respectively.

-- Avoidance

-- Impact Minimization

-- On-site alternatives

-- Off-site alternatives

-- Require review of construction drawings by a certified wetland delineator as part of each project-specific environmental analysis to determine whether aquatic resources will be affected and, if necessary, perform formal wetland delineation.

-Impact BIO-4 Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife Not Applicable.
-See consistency analysis for PMM BIO-1, PMM BIO-2, and PMM BIO-3 under Impacts BIO-1, BIO-2, and BIO-3, respectively.